 METADATA: model fit comments (Request and Performance)

-Currently no in use.
+Currently not in use.

 VA CDS Team IR Review Rating (Request and Performance)

 Used by VA KBS Terminology approvers to rate the modeling of the IR according to standard criteria, based on the coverage of the use case (IR) within the constraints of the ANF model and the available terminology terms and model.
 This is NOT a rating of the “quality” of the modeling or the modeler.
 Only, if actual errors are detected would the modeling require correction before it can be approved.